 - Advisory board members serve one-year terms.

 - In conjunction with the National Faculty Advisory Board and National Office staff, the SCH student representatives shall plan the annual business meeting and awards ceremony.

 - Vacancies shall be filled with an appointment by the NCA in consultation with the other student officers and the Faculty Advisory Board.

 National Faculty Advisory Board

-- The Faculty Advisory Board, consisting of five members, shall be elected by the chapter advisors of Sigma Chi Eta who are in attendance at the annual business meeting, which is held in conjunction with NCA’s Annual Convention.
+- The Faculty Advisory Board, consisting of three members, shall be elected by the chapter advisors of Sigma Chi Eta who are in attendance at the annual business meeting, which is held in conjunction with NCA’s Annual Convention.
 Nominations will be taken on the floor of the meeting.
 Advisors must be present to be elected.

 - The election of the Faculty Advisory Board shall be by plurality vote, with the top vote-getting candidates, equal to the number of open positions, elected to the board.